acbart/acbart.github.io/_posts/2026-08-23-limited-environments.md

     ]
 ---

-This article about came up on Hacker News yesterday about [Canon](https://tau.dev/2026/08/07/canon), a simple MUD that the developer created to let his daughter make video games.
+This article came up on Hacker News yesterday about [Canon](https://tau.dev/2026/08/07/canon), a simple MUD that the developer created to let his daughter make video games.
 Specifically, [Multi-User Dungeon](https://en.wikipedia.org/wiki/Multi-user_dungeon) games.

 Although I'm just old enough to have played MUDs as a child, they weren't a part of my youth.
 That said, I completely understand their appeal.
 There's something really beautiful about limited environments and the creativity they inspire within those constraints.